k4sh4n1/research/proposal.md

 A rough timeline might be approximately estimated as follows.

+* Year 1:
+   * literature review
-* Year 1: literature review, investigating methods to adopt
+   * Agile sprints for investigating traditional methods
+      * Implementation, visualization, and validation
 * Year 2 and 3
+   * Agile sprints for investigating stochastic methods
+      * Implementation, visualization, and validation
-   * Agile sprints of mathematical framework development for methods
+   * Agile sprints for ML-assisted methods
-   * Agile sprints of implementation and validation
+      * Implementation, visualization, and validation
 * Year 4: optimization and dissertation writing

 The concepts of _agile_ and _sprint_ are coming from software development industry best practices.